Debt Collection Laws

 - A judge gives them permission

 Creditors can talk to your attorney, consumer reporting agencies, other creditors, attorneys for their own company, or attorneys for individual debt collection agents.
-The majority of debt collection agencies have their own team of attorneys.
+The majority of debt collection agencies have a team of attorneys.

 What Can a Debt Collector Tell Friends and Family?

-Information gathering about you is legal, but it must be kept to where you are located or how you can be contacted.
-You can report a collections agent if they do not stick to these rules:
+Information gathering about you is legal but limited to finding your location or how to contact you.
+You can report a collections agent if they do not stick to the following rules:

 - Must identify themselves as a collections agent or give the name of the creditor

-- Must explain they are confirming or correcting location information (this might sound something like "I just wanted to check if this is still their cell phone number?" or "Do they still live at this address?").
+- Must explain they are confirming or correcting location information.
+This might sound something like "I wanted to check if this is still their cell phone number?" or "Do they still live at this address?"
 Verification of the debt is legal.

 Note: They do not have to identify their collection agency or employer unless asked.
 By law, you do not need to answer any of their questions if they call you.